odCat/make-scripts/README.md

 # 3. make-json-parse.py

 A rudimentary script for parsing/linting JSON text.
+Incomplete.

 # 4. make-logs.sh

 A way to display Android logs and save them locally at the same time.
-The variable path points to the location when the logs will be saved.
 A log file is created every time the script is started.
 The logs will use the timestamp as name and the extension .log.
+The path where the log will be saved can be given as argument.
+The path variable holds the default location where the log will be saved.

 # 5. make-info.sh